 The Opportunity Cost of Testing Live Customer Engagement

 You can conduct extensive A/B and multivariate testing and still end up going to market with subpar customer experiences.
 Iteration only works if one of the options is actually good.
 Remember that old joke about how fast you need to be to outrun a hungry lion?
 Just because you hightail it a little faster than the guy running next to you, that doesn’t make you Usain Bolt.
 And, of course, the same is true for version A beating out version B in a split test duel.
 If A did better than B, it doesn’t mean that A is actually good.

-Sure, over time, experimentation should weed out conversion blockers, thus improving customer experience and leading to losing fewer and fewer visitors over time.
-And by all means, we must do it.
-But how much time can we realistically take or spend?
-How many of our site visitors seeing the “losing version” can we afford to lose?
+It is true that, over time, experimentation should weed out conversion blockers, which should improve customer engagement and result in losing fewer visitors over time.
+But how many site visitors who see the “losing version” can you afford to lose?
 The gap in effectiveness between the loser in A/B test #1 and the final winner in test N is an opportunity cost we’re paying.